HouseOfAgile/ansible-docker-nextcloud/README.md

 # ansible-docker-nextcloud

-A docker compose based nextcloud install deployable with ansible
+An ansible role to deploy a docker compose based nextcloud install